Cookie preferences

 Think Equal

-Teaching humanity and values as deliberately as literacy and numeracy
+Teaching humanity and values as intentionally as literacy and numeracy

-Children are taught to read and count, but not to value themselves or others, nor to lead healthy relationships.
-Think Equal embeds a unique, three-pillar SEL model - mental health and wellbeing, psychosocial skills, and social justice - into early education systems.
-It builds 25 competencies, including empathy, emotional regulation and equality, during the brain-building years (ages 3-6).
+Children are taught to read and count, but not to value themselves, others, or build healthy relationships.
+Think Equal embeds Social and Emotional Learning (SEL) into early education systems, building 25 competencies - from empathy and emotional regulation to equality - during the brain-building years (ages 3–6), when beliefs, behaviours and lifelong attitudes are shaped.

 Overview